jessbudd/eleventyone-blog-2019/src/site/blog/automate-ticket-availability-scraping.md

 </code>
 </pre>

 I could see the dates I wanted were the first two objects; 16 July and 17 July.
-I would just need to check if either of those date's `isAvailable` key value was true.
+I would just need to check if either of those date's `isAvailable` value was true.
 This should be pretty easy!

 I started writing some pseudo code to plan out what I needed to do.